UIBoard/tools/Drafts/Prior art.md

 [^Blackwell 2001]: Blackwell, Alan F., et al. "Cognitive dimensions of notations: Design tools for cognitive technology." *International Conference on Cognitive Technology*.
 Springer, Berlin, Heidelberg, 2001.
 [^Moody 2009]: Moody, Daniel.
 "The “physics” of notations: toward a scientific basis for constructing visual notations in software engineering." *IEEE Transactions on software engineering* 35.6 (2009): 756-779.

 #### UI Storyboards

 The research papers that are probably the most closely related to this work are the ones on Doppio [^Chi 2015], DemoScript [^Chi 2016] and StoryDroid [^Chen 2019].
 Doppio is a tool to visualize the flow between GUI screens that happens during user interactions.
 It's main drawbacks are that it's users need to manually execute every possible user interaction path to create a storyboard visualisation of them.
-Chi further developed on this idea and also created DemoScript which allows developers to write down textual scripts to define UI interaction flows.
+Chi further developed on this idea and also created DemoScript [^Chi 2016] which allows developers to write down textual scripts to define UI interaction flows.
 But the same drawback is still that in addition to the fully written app, one also need to write these scripts to generate a storyboard.

 In that regard Chen et al. [^Chen 2019] proposed some interesting new ways to overcome this barrier and automate the creation of storyboards.
 They discuss how stochastic GUI testing tools like STOAT [^Su 2017] can automatically create activity transition graphs (ATGs) from which a storyboard can be generated.
 They go even further and show how their own tool StoryDroid is even better at the creation of ATGs using only static language analys.
 In addition to the effectiveness of the ATG extraction they also perform user studies to show the usefullness of such storyboards for information retrieval of small applications.
 For the graphical representation of bigger graphs however, "STORYDROID needs to provide a better strategy to visualize it" [^Chen 2019].